We are excited to welcome you to the University of Iowa!

 orientation advising accordion

 Each student is assigned a specific academic advisor, based on the student’s primary major, in which the advisor has substantial training and expertise.
 Academic advisors are well-versed in the things that are most important to new college students—such as common transition concerns, exploring University resources, understanding the General Education Program, and learning about the requirements for your major.
 We are a kind, caring team of professionals who truly enjoy working with students, especially students new to the University!
-Your advisor is here to support you and looks forward to connecting with you virtually this summer, then meeting you in-person soon!
+Your advisor is here to support you and looks forward to connecting with in your Orientation Advising Appointment!

 The relationship that you have with your academic advisor is one-on-one, between you and your advisor.
 Your advisor will be in your corner to help however they can!
 Your Orientation Advising Appointment is the beginning of that relationship.
 We strongly encourage you to navigate this process on your own, as you begin to take a more active role in your academic choices and other decisions!
 Your advisor will expect that your Orientation Advising Appointment will be just the two of you.